Epersonf/FireQuery/README.md

 You can [read more about array membership queries](https://firebase.google.com/docs/firestore/query-data/queries#array_membership) in the official Firestore documentation.

-## How does FireSQL work?
+## How does FireQuery work?

-FireSQL transforms your SQL query into one or more queries to Firestore.
+FireQuery transforms your SQL query into one or more queries to Firestore.
 Once all the necessary data has been retrieved, it does some internal processing in order to give you exactly what you asked for.

 For example, take the following SQL:
 ```sql